Cognition Envelopes for Bounded Decision Making in Autonomous UAS Operations: Validating Cognition Envelopes

-Each test suite included a total of seven unique tests.
-In addition to the baseline test ($V0$), six additional variants were created for each vignette as follows: $V1$ included a distorted version of the original clue (e.g., blurred, obfuscated, or damaged), while $V2$ included a non-relevant clue (e.g., a child's toy when searching for an adult hiker). $V3$ represented modifications to sUAS-related or mission parameters, while $V4$ included environmental and weather changes from the baseline scenario.
-For all of these four variants the clue was placed at a location that was within expected range of the search given the LKP and elapsed time.
-This meant that the \psar would likely compute a non zero POA value for the terrain features around the clue's location.
-In contrast, for variants $V5$ and $V6$ the clue was placed at a remote location from the LKP, where it had a higher likelihood of being out of the predicted search area.
-For all six variants we experimentally modified {\it elapsed time} (ET), running tests at ET = 10, 20, 40, 60, and 90 minutes for each case.
-As {\it reachability} is impacted by elapsed time, the boundaries of the POA frontiers tend to spread out with higher ET levels, causing increased POA levels around the clues location over time.
-Conversely at low levels of ET, some clues were expected to have negligible POA levels.
+Each vignette included a test suite composed of seven distinct tests, labeled $T0$--$T6$.
+Test $T0$ established the baseline by defining a clue (e.g., lost mittens) relevant to the lost person.
+All remaining tests were variants of this baseline. $T1$ used a distorted version of the original clue (e.g., blurred, obfuscated, or damaged), while $T2$ introduced a non-relevant clue (e.g., a broken bicycle when searching for a lost child). $T3$ represented modifications to sUAS-related or mission parameters, while $T4$ included environmental and weather changes from the baseline scenario (often impacting the appearance of the clue).
+For these five initial tests, the clues were placed at locations within expected range of the search given the LKP and elapsed time, meaning that the \psar was likely to compute a non zero POA value for the terrain features around the clue's location.
+In contrast, for tests $T5$ and $T6$ the clues were placed at remote locations from the LKP, where they had a higher likelihood of being out of the predicted search area.
+However, while real-world clues are varied in nature, including examples such as footprints, crushed grass, cell-phone beeps, lost clothing or dropped water bottles, all of our tests focused on objects such as clothing or other personal items that are within the scope of current CV models and VLM.
+We leave other forms of clue detection, such as footprints and crushed grass, to future work.

-We provide examples of the baseline test for each of the five regions, and provide the complete set of test cases as supplemental documents (see \url{https://tinyurl.com/cain2026-cog-env}).
-None of these test cases had been used in the initial design of the CAP or the \psar, and all tests and their variants were constructed by two members of the team who had not developed either of these techniques.
+In addition to these variants, each test was executed across a range of {\it elapsed time} (ET) values of ET = 10, 20, 40, 60, and 90 minutes.
+This impacted the boundaries of the POA frontiers, which tend to expand at higher ET values, increasing POA around the clue location over time.
+Conversely, at low ET values, some clues are likely to yield negligible POA.
+This resulted in 350 unique tests, composed of 10 vignettes (2 for each of 5 regions), 7 tests per vignette and 5 ET variants per test.